 - Try different approaches to your ad.
 Some examples of different approaches you could take are: emphasizing immediate or rapid results, phrase the ad as a question, make a time-sensitive offer or give a sense of urgency, challenge the searcher: "Discover the...", create trust or compare your product/service to another.

-Of course this was an abbreviated list because I don’t want to give away all of our PPC ad writing secrets.
+Of course this was an abbreviated list because we don't want to give away all of our PPC ad writing secrets.
 However, if you want to see what kind of ads we can write for your business, give Forthea Interactive Marketing a shout by calling 713-568-2763 today.